lhy6886/Hackerrank-mistakes/mistakes/algorithms/easy_5.md

     print(f'{pos/n:.6f}\n{neg/n:.6f}\n{zer/n:.6f}')
 ```

-first of all we need initialize 3 varaiables to 0, and then iterate over the array, if the number is bigger
+1. First of all we need initialize 3 varaiables to 0, and then iterate over the array, if the number is bigger than 0, pos+1
-than 0, pos+1, now we need to calculate the ratio, and round to 6 decimal places, this step can be done
+2. Now we need to calculate the ratio, and round to 6 decimal places, this step can be done
 in one sentence, and that's it.

 **Time complexity**: O(n)